syncfusion-content/wpf-docs/wpf/Charts/Axis/Tick Lines.md

 ![Ticklines customization support in WPF Chart](Axis_image/WPF_Chart_Axis_MinorTickLineStyle.png)

-N> For category axis, small tick lines is not applicable since it is rendered based on index positions.
+N> For category axis, small ticklines is not applicable since it is rendered based on index positions.